 The two STEREO satellites are located at points A and B, with Earth located at Point E and the sun located at Point S, which is the center of a circle with a radius ES of 1.0 Astronomical unit (150 million kilometers).
 Suppose that the two satellites spot a Coronal Mass Ejection (CME) cloud at Point C. Satellite A measures its angle from the sun mSAC as 45 degrees while Satellite B measures the corresponding angle to be mSBC=50 degrees.
-The CME is ejected from the sun at the angle mESC=14 degrees.
+In the previous math problem the astronomers knew the ejection angle of the CME, mESC, but in fact they didn't need to know this in order to solve the problem below!